flyingcircusio/fc-nixos/doc/src/memcached.md

 # Memcached

-This role installs the [Memcached](https://memcached.org) memory object caching system in the latest version provided by NixOS.
+This role installs the [Memcached](https://memcached.org) memory object caching system in the latest version provided by NixOS which is 1.6.x.

 ## Configuration